-Please bring a water bottle, lunch/snacks, and clothes and shoes for working outside in all weather: raincoat, warm socks, sturdy shoes, sunhat, etc.
+Please bring a water bottle, lunch/snacks for yourself, and clothes for working outside in all weather (including a raincoat, warm socks, sturdy closed-toe shoes, a sunhat, sunscreen, etc.).

 *Special safety considerations for COVID-19*

-- Bring and wear a mask for at least the brief times that it’s harder to space out.
+- Bring and wear a mask or face covering for at least the brief times when it’s hard to maintain safe distance.
 We can provide you one if needed.

 - We recommend bringing your own gardening gloves if you have them.
-Otherwise you’re welcome to use ours and they will be laundered in between use.
+Otherwise, you’re welcome to use ours, which will be laundered in between uses.

-- No more than 15 people will be allowed to work on the farm at a time, and we observe social distancing of six feet or more.
+- No more than 20 people may work on the farm at a time, and we observe social distancing of six feet or more.

 - We’re adapting as new best practices come forward!